enriquepablo/npl-web/npl_negation.rst

 trips there have been to egipt, we would
 ``count Person1 [trips to egipt] at I1``.

+In **npl**, counting facts only makes sense if we use its time facilities, and use a further restriction: that we can only make one assertion per instant.
-We must stress again that counting facts only makes sense under a closed world assumption.
-Under an open world assumption, the same set of facts must produce the same set of consecuences under any circumstances, whatever the order they are asserted.
+Under the assumption of a timeless interpretation, the same set of facts must produce the same set of consecuences under any circumstances, whatever the order they are asserted.
 If we allow counting sentences in rules, the same set of facts will produce different sets of consecuences depending on the order in which they are added to the kb.
-However, if we (as we do in **npl** when we use the present continuous) assume that the present and the past are closed, the order in which we add the facts is part of the general truth, and the same set of facts added in different order would represent different realities.
+However, if we (as we do in **npl** when we use the present continuous) assume that the past is closed, and the present, in which things change, only accepts one assertion at a time, the order in which we add the facts is part of the general truth, and the same set of facts added in different order would represent different realities.